EUs Haphazard Route To Post-lockdown Border Reopenings - UrduPoint

 The Czech Republic is also allowing free travel with a number of European countries from Monday, but restrictions are still in place with those deemed a risk due to their levels of coronavirus infections.

-- Hold outs - Spain will only lift travel restrictions on July 1, with Portugal saying it will also open its border with Spain on the same day.
+- Hold outs - Spain will only lift travel restrictions on June 21, re-establishing free travel with fellow EU countries.

+The land border with Portugal will however remain closed until July 1.
+Portugal has suffered a much lower death rate than Spain from the coronavirus epidemic.

 However, Spain's Balearic Islands will see an earlier contingent of foreign guests when they welcome 11,000 Germans from June 15 in a pilot project for the revival of the crucial tourism sector.